Friday, 1 June 2012

 Rich Vanilla Ice Cream

-This is the last post of my Foundations series.
+This is the last post of my current Foundations series.
 The first post was on rubbing in to create pastry.
 The second covered brown butter, followed by a third on creaming butter and sugar, a forth about icing cakes and a fifth looking at chocolate ganache.
+It will return next year.